Peter Edwards (historian): Official historian

 However, the project was not without its trials.
 Edwards' initial plan to employ a team of writers was thwarted by a lack of resources and funds.
 He instead had to enlist for some of the volumes historians based outside of the AWM, who agreed to work on the history without financial compensation.
 The series also experienced problems with staff turnover.
 Aside from Pemberton, the unexpected death in 1998 of Ian McNeill, author of the volumes on the Australian Army, caused extensive delays to the series' completion.
 The first seven volumes (including McNeill's To Long Tan [1993], dealing with army operations up to 1966), were delivered in a timely fashion and published successively from 1992 to 1998.
-However, McNeill's next volume was only partway written when he died.
+However, McNeill's next volume was only partly written when he died.
 His research assistant, Ashley Ekins, was eventually appointed to complete the series.
 On the Offensive was published in 2003, while the final volume, Fighting to the Finish, appeared in 2012—two decades after the first volume, and sixteen years after Edwards' position at the AWM had ended.
 Again following the path of Bean and Long, Edwards was then commissioned by the AWM to write a single-volume summary of the series.
 Australia and the Vietnam War was published by NewSouth in 2014.